Charl Langeveldt

 Charl Kenneth Langeveldt (born 17 December 1974) is a South African cricket coach and former cricketer who is currently a bowling coach with the Zimbabwe national cricket team.

 As a cricket player, he played all formats of the game.
 A right-arm fast-medium bowler, he played for South Africa between 2001 and 2010, primarily in One Day Internationals.
 Langeveldt was the first South African to take a hat-trick in the ODI format.
-He was the bowling coach for the national side.
+He was the bowling coach for the national team.

 Domestic career

 Langeveldt was born at Stellenbosch in Cape Province and worked as a warder at the Drakenstein Correctional Centre before pursuing his career in cricket.
 In 2005, Langeveldt was Morecambe Cricket Club's professional player; he later returned to the Northern Premier League for the 2007 season with Netherfield Cricket Club.

 In 2008, Langeveldt joined Derbyshire as a Kolpak player, before playing for Kent as an overseas player in the 2011 Friends Life t20.
 Langeveldt also played for the Bangalore Royal Challengers in the Indian Premier League (IPL).